paolopedroso/riscvectorcore/README.md

-# RISC-V Scalar Core Implementation
+# RISC-V Scalar Core Implementation (IN DEVELOPMENT)

 ## Project Overview
 This is a 32-bit RISC-V scalar processor core implemented in SystemVerilog, featuring a 5-stage pipeline design with comprehensive hazard detection and forwarding mechanisms.